contentful/contentful.py/README.rst

 Getting Started
 ---------------

-In order to get started with the Contentful Python SDK you'll need not only to install it, but also to get credentials which will allow you to have access to your content in Contentful.
+In order to get started with the Contentful Python library you'll need not only to install it, but also to get credentials which will allow you to have access to your content in Contentful.

 .. raw:: html

     <ul>
         <li><a href="#installation">Installation</a></li>
         <li><a href="#your-first-request">Your first request</a></li>
-        <li><a href="#using-this-sdk-with-the-preview-api">Using this SDK with the Preview API</a></li>
+        <li><a href="#using-this-library-with-the-preview-api">Using this library with the Preview API</a></li>
         <li><a href="#authentication">Authentication</a></li>
     </ul>